- Date completed: April 2016

 - Renovation and reconstruction

 of gym and sanctuary

 - Total AVL rework including a new LED projection wall

 Stones Crossing Church in Greenwood, Indiana, was originally founded by five couples who had been meeting for a small group Bible study.
 The longer this band of believers met, the more they experienced the power of spiritual formation and accountability.
 They invited more people to share in the experience, and since its first public worship service in a school cafeteria in 1996, the church has grown quickly and consistently; they have had to move locations several times, starting in local schools and eventually buying their own land.

-Based on this input, Grace Fellowship made the intentional decision to transform into a church that would build up the existing body of believers while at the same time extending its reach to those who might otherwise never find hope in Christ.
+In 1999, a vision began to form for the pastor that this church would reach out to the un-churched, those who had given up on church, and those far from God.
+Stones Crossing made the intentional decision to transform into a church that would build up the existing body of believers while at the same time extending its reach to those who might otherwise never find hope in Christ.

-“Aspen Group helped us create a long-term plan, which will include kids ministry expansion,” says Whitehead.
-“We’ve decided to stay in our current building and potentially plant a church when we’ve outgrown this building.”
+Aspen Group helped create a long-term plan that included kids ministry expansion.
+Whitehead says, “We’ve decided to stay in our current building and potentially plant a church when we’ve outgrown this building.”

 “We viewed the sanctuary remodel as a mini-win before we embarked on a larger phased building project,” says Whitehead.

 Today, roughly 900 people attend Stones Crossing Church each week, and it continues to be known as real, inviting, and welcoming.
 The space works so much better for the church’s needs, and the transformation has resulted in new excitement and momentum in the ever-still growing congregation.